 Keeping with the theme of honesty, knowing that eating disorders thrive in secrecy has helped me stay honest.
 So instead of keeping secrets, do the exact opposite.

-I decide no secrets about any behaviors or feelings I had (within reason).
-I tell my husband exactly what I am thinking or feeling-even if unrelated to an eating disorder.
+I decided no secrets about any behaviors or feelings I had (within reason).
+Now I tell my husband exactly what I am thinking or feeling-even if unrelated to an eating disorder.
 Keeping the little secrets can lead to keeping bigger secrets.

 I talk about struggles-mainly body image issues-with my friends and my husband.
-It isn’t the topic of every conversation, but the approach I have is less shameful and more matter-of-fact.
-Come to find out, most people feel the same way and don’t punish themselves for it, why should I?
+It isn’t the topic of every conversation.
+But the approach I have is less shameful and more matter-of-fact.
+Come to find out, most people feel the same way and don’t punish themselves for it.
+So why should I?

-Ask anyone with an eating disorder and they will tell you the amount of nasty things that go through their mind on any given day.
+Ask anyone with an eating disorder and they’ll tell you the amount of nasty things that go through their mind on any given day.
 Just because you are recovered doesn’t mean you are a positive ray of sunshine every day.
-Instead, when I get disgusted with myself, I ask 2 questions: “what is going on in my life that is making me feel this way?” and “does any of this (life’s craziness) make me a terrible person?”
+Instead, when I get disgusted with myself, I ask 2 questions.
+“What is going on in my life that is making me feel this way?
+And does any of this (life’s craziness) make me a terrible person?”

-The answer to the second question is always, NO, and it should be the same for everyone!
+The answer to the second question is always, NO. And it should be the same for everyone!
 Instead, identify the trigger, the chaos, the disorder that is your life and breath.
-Make a plan on how to lessen the burden-make lists, ask for help, and tell yourself you are a perfectly imperfect person.
+Make a plan on how to lessen the burden-make lists.
+Ask for help, and tell yourself you are a perfectly imperfect person.
 That is how we are designed to be!
-I would never say the things I thought about myself to someone, why then, would you say those mean things to yourself?
+I would never say the things I thought about myself to someone else.
+Why then, would you say those mean things to yourself?